 My childhood was spent on a farm in the Southern Highlands and it was the best years of my life.
-I spent my time outdoors riding horses, caring for cattle, sheep, pigs, chickens and the odd wombat and kangaroo.
+I spent my time outdoors riding horses, and caring for cattle, sheep, pigs, chickens and the odd wombat and kangaroo.
 Our family reared baby calves and new-born sheep by hand when their mothers did not make it, spending nights with them by the Aga cooker making sure they got enough milk to drink and were warm enough to survive through the long nights.

-When we had our two boys we lived in the city of Sydney and they missed out on the experiences of being on a farm.
+When we had our two boys we lived in the city of Sydney and they missed out on the experience of being on a farm.
 As the boys grew up we made sure that they had farm experiences and some of their most memorable were farm stays in France and in Western Australia during school vacation times.

 Farmers in Australia are now opening up their properties to farm stays.
 Times have been tough, they have experienced drought, flood and fires over the past decades and are looking at ways to diversify and make more income and share their love for farming.